AtunegwuOchei/SecureVault-Extension/DEPLOYMENT_GUIDE.md

 2. Sign in with your Microsoft account
 3. Navigate to "Microsoft Edge Add-ons"
 4. Click "Create new extension"
-5. Upload the `securekeeper-edge.zip` file
+5. Upload the `securevault-edge.zip` file
 6. Complete the product details:
-   - Name: "SecureKeeper"
+   - Name: "SecureVault"
    - Short description and detailed description
    - Categories and Privacy policy URL
    - Screenshots (at least 1280x800)